-Last weekend, the Haunted Vinyl family attended a big science fiction convention, where I inadvertently watched one of the best triple features EVER.
+Last weekend, the Octoberzine family attended a big science fiction convention, where I inadvertently watched one of the best triple features EVER.

 First up: Mystery Science Theater 3000: The Movie (1996) -- basically an episode of the TV series, but without commercial interruption, and a bigger budget for the skits (featuring 1955's This Island Earth).